tolugituser/LITA_CUSTOMER-ANALYSIS/README.md

 3. **Feature Engineering**:
    - Created new features such as "Subscription Duration" (calculated from the start and end date).
-   - Developed "Churn Duration" as the difference between subscription start date and cancellation date.
+   - Factored in the difference between subscription start date and cancellation date.

 4. **Outlier Detection**:
-   - Detected and removed outliers in financial data, such as unusually high payment amounts that were likely errors.
+   - Detected and removed duplicates in the dataset.

-5. **Normalization**:
-   - Applied scaling techniques to customer engagement metrics to standardize the data, making it easier to compare different customer segments.

 ---

 ## **Exploratory Data Analysis (EDA)**